Piki-cell/1x3-NoC-Router-Verilog/README.md

 ---

-## ⚙️ Working
+## ⚙️ Working Principle

 The router remains in the **IDLE** state until a valid packet arrives.

-Once **valid_in** becomes HIGH, the FSM transitions to the **SEND** state and forwards the packet to the selected output port based on the **sel** signal.
+When **valid_in** becomes HIGH, the FSM transitions to the **SEND** state and routes the packet to one of the three output ports depending on the value of the **sel** signal.

+After successful transmission, the FSM returns to the **IDLE** state.

 ---

 ## 📊 Results

-- Correct Packet Routing
+- Correct packet routing
-- Successful FSM Operation
+- Successful FSM state transitions
-- One Clock Cycle Latency
+- One clock cycle latency
-- Functional Simulation Verified
+- Functional simulation verified

+The RTL schematic and simulation waveform are included in **Images(output).pdf**.

 ---

-## 👩‍💻 Authors
+## 📄 License

-- Harshita Choudhury
-- Jayashri
-- Prabhanshi
+This project is licensed under the MIT License.